Rory Gibson

 Rory Gibson (born November 22, 1995) is an American actor.
 Born and raised in southern California, Gibson moved to Los Angeles to pursue an acting career.
 Since 2018, Gibson has appeared in several films and short films, including A Night to Regret, Grace, Twisted Twin, Severed Road and Rebel Moon – Part One: A Child of Fire.
 Between 2021 and 2023, Gibson portrayed Noah Newman on the CBS soap opera The Young and the Restless.
-In 2025, he was cast as Michael Corinthos on another soap opera, General Hospital.
+In 2025, he assumed the role of Michael Corinthos on General Hospital.

 Early life and career

 Rory Gibson was born on November 22, 1995, in Long Beach, California.
 Gibson's father Gary Gibson was a professional football player who played for the San Francisco 49ers.
 Gibson was raised in southern California, but he then moved to Los Angeles to pursue his acting career.
 In 2018, Rory portrayed Eric in the television film A Night to Regret, and the following year he appeared as Lucas Walker in the short film Grace.
 In 2020, he portrayed Damon in the television film Twisted Twin.
 Gibson also portrayed Nathan in the Severed Road and Billy in How Jessica Died.
 Gibson has also worked as a fitness instructor for the gym Barry's Bootcamp, where he interacted with many celebrities.

 In August 2021, it was announced that Gibson had joined the cast of the CBS soap opera The Young and the Restless as Noah Newman, the son of supercouple Nick and Sharon (Joshua Morrow and Sharon Case), taking over the role from Robert Adamson.
 Gibson had previously auditioned for a small role on the soap a few years prior but was unsuccessful, which Gibson believed was because they asked him to sing.
 When Gibson's agent sent him a casting notice about the role of Noah, Gibson sent in a self-tape.
 The producers contacted Gibson to say that they were bringing him in for a callback but they did not really like the tape, which Gibson believed was because he played Noah more on his "tense and greedy side".
 Speaking about his second audition, Gibson revealed, "I changed it up this time and I guess they liked it because they brought me in to test with Joshua Morrow.
 It was a really chill experience.
 Everyone was super-accommodating.
 I actually dropped one of my very first lines, and Josh took the rap for it."
 Gibson called Morrow "such a nice dude" and explained that he welcomed him after he was cast on the soap, and that Morrow made it easier for him on his first day on set.
 Gibson revealed that he was "loving" being on the soap.
 In 2025, Gibson said that he was still close to Morrow and regarded him as a second father.